wbrozonowicz/wbrozonowicz.github.io/_posts/2023-01-24-CSS-Modules-and-SASS-nextjs.md

 - Use separate files "somepage.module.scss" in each page directory, if style for one specific page is needed
 - Use global file "global.scss: in directory "styles" and wrap around {children} in top level layout.tsx, if all pages needs the same styles

+*INFO: This post is my notes based on Udemy course ("Nextjs 14 od podstaw") by Jarosław Juszkiewicz